sufianqayyum131/log-analyzer/README.md

 - **Upload and Extract Logs:** Upload ZIP files containing logs and extract them for analysis.
 - **Analyze Logs:** Parse and display errors, warnings, and critical messages from log files in an organized table.
-- **Query with GPT-3.5:** Input queries to get suggestions on which log files to check for specific issues.
+- **Query with GPT:** Input queries to get suggestions on which log files to check for specific issues.
 - **Frequent Errors:** Display frequent errors found across all log files.
 - **Filter and Search Logs:** Filter and search logs based on error type, message, and date.